-The shares of restricted common stock and the right to receive the shares of deferred common stock are subject to forfeiture if the participant voluntarily resigns or is terminated for cause on or before September 26, 2003 and may not be transferred on or before September 26, 2003.
+The shares of restricted common stock and the right to receive the shares of deferred common stock are subject to forfeiture if the participant voluntarily resigns or is terminated for cause on or before September 26, 2003, and may not be transferred on or before September 26, 2003.
 As of September 30, 2002, the Company had issued the restricted common stock to U.S. option holders and accrued for the issuance of deferred common stock to U.K. option holders.
 The restricted and deferred shares have been recorded as deferred compensation within stockholders' equity as of September 30, 2002, and will be amortized over the employees' one-year service periods.

 The new options will have an exercise price equal to 100% of the fair market value of the common stock on the grant date and a vesting schedule of 1/36 per month for each of the first 36 months after the date of grant.
-The new options, when granted, will be accounted for in accordance with fixed plan accounting guidance provided in APB No. 25.
+The new options which were granted on April 22, 2003, at an exercise price of \$1.40 are being accounted for in accordance with fixed plan accounting guidance provided in APB No. 25.
 Options to purchase a total of 320,000 shares of common stock did not participate in the exchange.
-As of March 31, 2003 10,000 of the 320,000 share total were still outstanding and will continue to be accounted for in accordance with variable plan accounting guidance.
+As of June 30, 2003 10,000 of the 320,000 share total were still outstanding and will continue to be accounted for in accordance with variable plan accounting quidance.